State and Local Government Agency Procedures

 - After approval by the CRU, a fee will be payable at the DMV field office.

-- A photo ID will be required before the field office can process any transaction.
+- A photo ID and a copy of your Safe at Home Authorization ID card will be required before the field office can process any transaction.

 - Any inquiries regarding these records will be verified as a legitimate.